 - If covered by insurance, will deductibles or co-pays be a barrier for patients?
 If not covered, will patients be willing to pay?

-NIH’s Technical and Business Assistance Funding (TABA) Consulting Services, which is available to those with a Phase II SBIR, offers Reimbursement Strategy and Services as one of its 4 areas for Consulting Services.
+The NIH’s Technical and Business Assistance (TABA) funding consulting services, available to those with a Phase II SBIR, offers reimbursement strategy and services as one of its four areas of consulting.
 Awardees can apply for up to $50,000.

 Reimbursement Strategy Tips

-Tip 1: From the start of your project, collect evidence to support reimbursement.
+From the start of your project, collect evidence to support reimbursement.
+Collect data on the variables needed for a cost-effectiveness analysis while doing your clinical trial.
 Don’t wait until you need the data later to convince payers.
-Collect data on the variables needed for a cost-effectiveness analysis while doing your clinical trial.